Skip to Main Content

 Digital Literacy: University of Cincinnati

 When starting research, it’s natural to turn to Google for quick answers, but it simply cannot provide the array of scholarly research available in a typical library database.
-After all, its main purpose is to find openly available websites, not academic articles.
+After all, its main purpose is to find websites, not academic articles

 • Professional organizations